 These questions are best approached by as many teams as possible: product, marketing, c-suite, IT, analysts and even customer support.
 Once goals have been established, it’s equally important to prioritize data democracy.
 This gives multiple teams access to your data which translates into a better product and increased business outcomes.

 Invest in a Platform and Train Your Team

 Finding the right analytics platform is dependent on your goals, budget, and analytics maturity.
 Not all platforms are created equal so it’s important to find a solution that meets your needs.
 Some platforms are more user-friendly than others.

-For example, Amplitude’s Digital Optimization System offers a unified suite of tools that give you an in-depth understanding of why customers engage with your product.
+For example, Amplitude’s Digital Analytics Platform offers a unified suite of tools that give you an in-depth understanding of why customers engage with your product.
 Amplitude pulls behavioral data from all of your digital touchpoints into user-friendly dashboards, enabling you to conduct experiments, analyze funnels, test new features, personalize marketing campaigns, and more.
 When it comes to training your team, Amplitude also provides knowledge databases, training courses, and webinars.